Lariel-de/LarielsAdditionalCommands/README.md

 Will print out some error message, because you have to provide at least one key word that could be used as a filter.

-### /lariellistpresets [optional: some filter]
+### lariellistpresets [optional: some filter]
 Scans the presets folder and lists all available presets.
 You can also provide some optional filter, to find easier the preset you're searching for.

 ## Download
-There is currently no way to download this mod, you sadly have to clone and compile this repo on your own.
+On the right side of this page you can find the releases I have published on GitHub.
 I will upload the mod at times to curse forge and will leave a link here.

 ## FAQ